RubenEschauzier/phd-symposium-2024-eswc/content/problem.statement.md

 <!-- Personalized query optimization involves caching auxiliary data structures, (intermediate) results, and training a client-specific learned query optimizer. -->
 The hypothesis underlying this work is:

- - **Hypothesis 1:** Personalized query engines can improve query execution times by an order of magnitude compared to non-personalized query engines by leveraging client-specific query patterns to improve query optimization.
+ - **Hypothesis 1:** Personalized query engines can significantly improve query execution times compared to non-personalized query engines by leveraging client-specific query patterns to improve query optimization.

 Before any work on personalized query optimization can proceed, real-world client query usage patterns must be identified.
 These patterns can include but are not limited to, application data requirements, query requirements for different applications, and data update frequency.